[tkd]

 3. http://www.itf-administration.com/articles.asp?arturn=868

-Tae Kwon Do was introduced into the United Kingdom by the then Master Rhee Ki Ha (V Dan) in 1967.
-A number of RAF Servicemen, who had trained under Master Rhee whilst stationed at RAF Changee in Singapore, expressed their desire to continue their Tae Kwon Do training on their return to Britain, and so they invited Master Rhee to come and teach them in the UK.
-The classes proved to be very popular, and eventually grew into the United Kingdom Tae Kwon Do Association (UKTA).
+Taekwon-Do was introduced into the United Kingdom by Grandmaster Rhee Ki Ha IX (at that time V Degree) in 1967.
+A number of RAF Servicemen, who had trained under Master Rhee whilst stationed at RAF Changi in Singapore, expressed their desire to continue their Taekwon-Do training when they returned to Britain, and so they invited Master Rhee to come and teach them in the UK.
+The first Taekwon-Do school in the UK (and, indeed, Europe) was formed at Tile Hill Woods School in Coventry on July 2nd, 1967.
+The classes proved to be very popular, and while initially operating under the auspices of the Korean Taekwon-Do Asociation1, eventually grew into the United Kingdom Taekwon-Do Association (UKTA).

-Grandmaster Rhee has, for many years, been a pioneer in the field of Tae Kwon Do, and is considered by many to be one of the best practitioners of Tae Kwon Do of all time.
-In 1964 he was the first person to leave Korea with the official description of 'TaeKwon-Do Instructor' as the occupation in his passport.
-On July 1st 1997, 30 years after introducing Tae Kwon Do to the United Kingdom, Master Rhee was promoted to Grandmaster IX Degree by General Choi himself, the first TaeKwon-Do practitioner to receive this honour, and one of only three to be promoted personally by General Choi, the other two being Grandmasters Hwang Kwang Sung & Chuck Sereff (both promoted December 8th 1997).
+Grandmaster Rhee is a pioneer of Taekwon-Do, and is considered by many to be one of the best practitioners of Taekwon-Do of all time.
+In 1964 he was the first person to leave Korea with the official description of ’Taekwon-Do Instructor’ listed as his occupation in his passport.
+On July 1st 1997, 30 years after introducing Taekwon-Do to the United Kingdom, Master Rhee was promoted to Grandmaster IX Degree by General Choi himself, the first Taekwon-Do practitioner to receive this honour, and one of only seven to be promoted by General Choi personally.

 Grandmaster Rhee links: